45 Days to “Read the Gospel Challenge”. The Gospel of Luke Chapter Two: The Birth of Jesus Christ

 Outline for Chapter Two

-B. The birth of Jesus at Bethlehem.
+B. The birth of Jesus in Bethlehem.

 C. An angel announces Jesus’ birth to the shepherds.

-D. The circumcision and naming of Jesus Christ.
+D. The circumcision and naming of Jesus.

-E. The song of Simeon.
+E. The Song of Simeon.

-F. Anna the prophetess.
+F. Anna the prophetess witnesses Jesus.

-G. Jesus at Nazareth.
+G. Jesus grows up in Nazareth.

 Reflection and Discussion: